davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="boxwork-fractures-area">

-One of the more striking features of the layered sulfates are "boxwork" ridges that cover large portions of the unit.
+A particularly striking feature of the layered sulfates are "boxwork" ridges that cover large portions of the unit.
 These ridges show spectral signatures of jarosite, an iron sulfate mineral indicative of acidic waters (on Earth, it is usually associated with ore deposits).
 They were